 Why heat pumps?

-Heat pumps are of course used for refrigeration and air-conditioning, but they can also be used for heating applications.
-The energy input to drive the mechanism can be only a fraction of the total heat delivered for use.
-They can therefore save considerable amounts of energy as compared to the normal heating methods using electricity, oil or gas.
+Heat pumps are of course necessary for refrigeration and air-conditioning, but they can also be used for heating applications.
+The electrical energy input used to drive them can be considerably less than the total heat delivered.

-Heat pumps are often referred to as ‘Renewable energy’.
-They not wholly-renewable because they require an external electrcal input.
+Heat pumps are often referred to as ‘Renewable energy’, but they not wholly-renewable because they require an external electrical input.
 However, the renewable heat they extract from outside should be far greater than the electrical input.
-Heat pumps are one of the many technologies capable of reducing our Carbon Dioxide pollution levels.

-As you will learn, the energy efficiency of heat pump systems can vary GREATLY.
-They must be designed and installed carefully and properly if they are going to perform as expected.
+As you will learn, the energy-efficiency of heat pump systems can vary GREATLY.
+They must be designed and installed correctly, and in the right situation, if they are going to be of most benefit.